 We will endeavour to provide the information as soon as possible, and never more than one month after receipt of your request;

 To ensure data security we will request evidence of identification before we supply any personal data.

 Where you tell us that the information we hold on our records about you is incorrect, we will update the data as quickly as possible, and no longer than one month after you have let us know.

 If you are recorded as a current or past Governing Member of an EB and you tell us this is not correct, we will attempt to seek confirmation of this before taking any action to correct our records.

-The GDPR introduces the right to have your personal data erased.
+The UK GDPR introduces the right to have your personal data erased.
 However, this is not absolute and only applies in certain circumstances.